techlahoma/legal/bylaws/README.md

 # Bylaws

-__Bylaws__ are outlines how to run the org.
+__Bylaws__ Legal instructions on how to run the org.
 * Updates made to the bylaws must pass a board vote.
-Then Resolution Legal will need to update the official documents.
+Then our legal counsel (currently Resolution Legal) will need to update the official documents.

-__Bylaw Policies__ outlines the 3 membership roles and responsibilities.
+__Bylaw Policies__ Outlines the 3 membership roles and responsibilities.
-* Updates made the the Bylaws Policies only require a board vote to update, no lawyer required.
+* Updates made to the Bylaw Policies only require a board vote.
+Official notification to legal councel is not required.

 Contact Jason E. Richards for legal questions or to send updated Bylaws/Policy paperwork.
 Jason@resolutionlegal.com